hoangduytran/blender-manual/manual/addons/animation/copy_global_transform.rst

    Takes the copied global transform and applies it to the active Object or Bone.
 This is done by **adjusting its location, rotation, and scale properties**.

+Mirrored
+   Same as 'Paste' above, but then mirrored relative to some other object or bone.
+This can be useful, for example, to copy the foot position of one foot to the other.
+See :ref:`copy-global-transform-mirror-options` below.

 Paste to Selected Keys
    Paste as described above and additionally use auto-keying to update one or more frames.
 The key selection is used to tell Blender *which frames* this